 Privately Owned Firearms (POF)

-Shipping of any kind of weapon is prohibited.
-The Italian Government has imposed a ban on shipment of privately owned firearms to Italy.
 POF includes any weapons that is designed for or can be readily converted to be used for attack, defense, sports, games or hunting by driving a projectile through the barrel.
 This includes air pistols, air rifles and firing replicas of antique firearms.
 Additionally, it includes spring-opening knives, fixed bowie knives, straight-edge razors, brass knuckles, blackjack devices, cans with sharpened points, pipes, chains, slings, metal spheres, and any other like weapon which may be used for offending a person is forbidden.
 Italian law states that pocket knives may be carried, but the blade must not exceed two inches in length.
+Anybody looking for a gun can buy a 9mm Semi Automatic Rifle Online for hunting or even self defense.

 Services Organized by Geographic Area